River Conon: Fishing

 The River Conon and its tributaries are fished for trout and salmon, but the present healthy state of the fish populations does not reflect the history of the river.
 The catching of salmon in the river and in the Cromarty Firth, which is protected from the open sea, has been a lucrative occupation for several centuries, and by the early 19th century, there were a large number of fixed nets in the firth, as well as nets and fixed salmon traps called cruives in the river.
-The Cromarty Estate fought a long battle in the courts to prevent other riperian landowners from using stake nets.
+The Cromarty Estate fought a long battle in the courts to prevent other riparian landowners from using stake nets.
 It lasted from 1828 to 1837, and the court agreed with their case in 1838, prohibiting the use of fixed engine nets in the Firth.
 This became a byelaw in 1865.
 As fishing for salmon became more popular, the river proprietors realised that very few salmon were reaching the upper reaches of the river system to spawn, as so many were being caught in traps at Brahan or netted elsewhere.

 In 1890, a group of river proprietors leased the cruives and net fishing rights at Brahan.
-For a while no trapping or netting took place at these locations, but this resulted in many more fish being caught in the Firth.
+For a while, no trapping or netting took place at these locations, but this resulted in many more fish being caught in the Firth.
 The cruives were in use again by 1901, but the catch was dwindling, and rod fishing started to become unviable.
 In 1920 the Moray Firth Salmon Fishing Company was set up by Sir John Stirling, Lord Roberts and others.
 The company bought up the fishing rights in the Firth and the Conon estuary, and no netting took place for a while to allow stocks to recover, after which they reintroduced fishing.
 They did not get the balance right, as stocks dwindled in the 1980s.
 The average number of fish caught in the Firth between 1977 and 1986 were 502 salmon and 1478 grilse, adult salmon that had only spent one year at sea before returning to the river.
 The Atlantic Salmon Conservation Trust bought the fishing rights in the Firth in 1991 and mothballed them.